Search for charged-lepton flavor violation in the production and decay of top quarks using trilepton final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 All systematic uncertainties are incorporated into the likelihood function as nuisance parameters, denoted by $\theta$.
 The uncertainties that affect the shape of the BDT discriminant distributions utilize Gaussian distributions while other uncertainties that only affect the normalizations utilize log-normal distributions.
 The ``Barlow-Beeston lite" method \cite{Barlow:1993dm} is used to incorporate the statistical uncertainties in the signal and background predictions.

 A profile likelihood fit is performed simultaneously in six regions (three data-taking years and two SRs) by maximizing the likelihood function $\mathcal{L}(\mu, \hat{\theta}_{\mu})$, where $\hat{\theta}_{\mu}$ are the values of the nuisance parameters that maximize the likelihood for a specific signal strength.
 The post-fit distributions of the BDT discriminants are shown in Fig.~\ref{fig:bdt_postfit}.
-The largest post-fit uncertainties are the statistical uncertainties from the limited number of simulated events.
+The limited number of events in the signal region is the dominant uncertainty in this analysis.
+Of the post-fit systematic uncertainties, the largest impact is from the statistical uncertainty associated with the limited number of events in the ARs constructed for the nonprompt background estimate.
+Other important systematic uncertainties include the normalization uncertainties associated with the VV and $\ttbar \PW$ backgrounds and the QCD scale uncertainty used for the $\ttbar \PW$ background.

 The results are interpreted as 95\% confidence level (\CL) upper limits on the signal strength $\mu$, which is equivalent to $(C/\Lambda^2)^2$, as shown in Eq.~(\ref{eq:signal_strength}).
 The limit setting procedure uses a modified frequentist $\CLs$ method~\cite{Junk:1999kv,Read2002} as the criterion, which is based on a profile likelihood ratio test statistic.
 An asymptotic approximation~\cite{Cowan:2010js} is used to determine the distributions of the test statistic.
 By convention, positive Wilson coefficients are assumed, and the one-dimensional upper limits on a given Wilson coefficient, $C_a/\Lambda^2$, are obtained by taking the square root of the upper limits on the corresponding signal strength $\mu_a$.
-The branching fractions, $\mathcal{B} (\PQt \to \Pe\PGm\PQq)$ with $\PQq=\PQu$ or $\PQc$, are obtained using Eq.~(\ref{eq:BR}) taken from Ref.~\cite{Kile_2008}:
+The branching fractions, $\mathcal{B} (\PQt \to \Pe\PGm\PQq)$ with $\PQq=\PQu$ or $\PQc$, are obtained using the equation below, taken from Ref.~\cite{Kile_2008}:

 where the top quark mass $m_{\PQt}$ and width $\Gamma_{\PQt}^{\text{SM}}$ are assumed to be 172.5\GeV and 1.33\GeV, respectively.